100% Certified Authentic

 • Tri-Compax dial layout

+Panerai watches may be most famous for making extra-large luxury watches modeled after vintage military diving watches, but tucked away in the brand’s archives are a handful of racing chronographs too.
 Take the Panerai Luminor Chrono Daylight models for example, which feature chronograph complications inside the famed oversized crown guard-equipped 44mm Luminor case.
-Additionally, the metal bezel is engraved with the tachymeter scale and the dial is punctuated with three sub-dials.
-The functionality of the watch coupled with the high legibility of Panerai’s signature dial design makes the Luminor Chrono Daylight a solid (albeit not an obvious) racing watch choice.
+If you read a Panerai Luminor review, you’ll notice that the metal bezel is engraved with a tachymeter scale and the dial is punctuated with three sub-dials.
+The functionality of the watch, coupled with the high legibility of Panerai’s signature dial design, makes the Luminor Chrono Daylight a solid (albeit not an obvious) racing watch choice.

 Tudor Fastrider Chrono